Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

 To verify the effectiveness of the two unidirectional gradient constraints and their role in removing ring artifacts from CT images through the sorted sinogram, we used the simulated sinogram shown in Fig.~\ref{fig_5} (b).
 Fig.~\ref{fig_9} presents the results obtained by applying different unidirectional gradient constraints to INR, with the number of training iterations fixed at 10,000.
 The first rows of Fig.~\ref{fig_9} show the INR-parameterized IS, respectively, with PSNR and SSIM scores annotated in the figures.
 The second rows display the profile lines of the 200th row.
 The green lines represent the reference profile, while the red lines represent the profile lines of the INR-parameterized IS.

-From the observations in Fig.~\ref{fig_9} (a) and Fig.~\ref{fig_9} (b), it is clear that the IS shown in Fig.~\ref{fig_9} (a) exhibits significant stripe artifacts.
+From the observations in Figs.~\ref{fig_9} (a) and (b), it is clear that the IS shown in Fig.~\ref{fig_9} (a) exhibits significant stripe artifacts.
 However, the IS of Fig.~\ref{fig_9} (b) shows less prominent stripe artifacts, although the profile plot reveals that the IS profile is overly smooth.
-This indicates that applying only the angular direction gradient $L_1$ constraint on the SA is insufficient for effectively removing stripe artifacts.
-Adding a gradient $L_2$ constraint in the detector direction on the IS can somewhat reduce stripe artifacts, but may also lead to overly smooth images.
-Further observation of Fig.~\ref{fig_9} (c) and Fig.~\ref{fig_9} (d) shows that all neural network parameterized IS effectively mitigate stripe artifacts.
+This indicates that applying only the angular direction gradient $\ell_1$ norm constraint on the SA is insufficient for effectively removing stripe artifacts.
+Adding a gradient $\ell_2$ norm constraint in the detector direction on the IS can somewhat reduce stripe artifacts, but may also lead to overly smooth images.
+Further observation of Figs.~\ref{fig_9} (c) and (d) shows that all IS effectively mitigate stripe artifacts.
 However, the quantitative metrics indicate that the PSNR and SSIM of Fig.~\ref{fig_9} (d) are higher than those of Fig.~\ref{fig_9} (c), demonstrating the effectiveness of the detector-direction gradient weighting strategy.

 In contrast, the profile lines of Fig.~\ref{fig_9} (e) in columns 200 and 1800 do not effectively match the reference profile.
 In comparison, the IS profile of Fig.~\ref{fig_9} (d) more closely aligns with the reference profile.
-This suggests that applying a weighted gradient $L_2$ constraint in the detector direction on the sorted IS and an angular gradient $L_1$ constraint on the sorted SA effectively removes stripe artifacts while maintaining image edge sharpness.
-Comparing Fig.~\ref{fig_6} (f) and Fig.~\ref{fig_9} (d) reveals that the use of the residual compensation strategy further enhances the PSNR.
+This suggests that applying a weighted gradient $\ell_2$ norm constraint in the detector direction on the sorted IS and an angular gradient $\ell_1$ norm constraint on the sorted SA effectively removes stripe artifacts while maintaining image edge sharpness.
+Comparing Fig.~\ref{fig_6} (h) and Fig.~\ref{fig_9} (d) reveals that the use of the residual compensation strategy further enhances the PSNR.